 Eligibility determination system overhaul

 The state began overhauling the InRhodes system in 2013, and had intended to finish the upgrade by 2015.
-But in October 2015, Rhode Island officials announced that the state received an additional $112.8 million in federal funds to continue upgrading the system, and the project is now expected to extend into 2016.
+But in October 2015, Rhode Island officials announced that the state received an additional $112.8 million in federal funds to continue upgrading the system, and the project was expected to extend into 2016.

 Enrollment for Medicaid and CHIP are year-round, but tend to spike during the general open enrollment due to outreach from the exchanges.
 During the second open enrollment period, 65,396 HealthSourceRI enrollees were eligible for Medicaid or CHIP.

 Prior to the first open enrollment, the prediction was that 51,000 newly-eligible Rhode Island residents would enroll in Medicaid by July 2015.
-But by March 2014, 42,320 newly-eligible residents had enrolled – about 83 percent of the total anticipated, more than a year ahead of schedule.
-By August 2015, total Medicaid/CHIP enrollment in Rhode Island was 44 percent higher than it had been in late 2013.
-Net enrollment had climbed by nearly 85,000 people, including both the “woodworker” and newly-eligible populations.
+But by March 2014, 42,320 newly-eligible residents had enrolled — about 83 percent of the total anticipated, more than a year ahead of schedule.

 In early 2015, Governor Gina Raimondo established the Working Group to Reinvent Medicaid, tasked with presenting innovative recommendations to modernize the state’s Medicaid program and increase efficiency.
 Their recommendations were unveiled in April, and included $85.5 million in state savings.
 Most of the group’s recommendations (amounting to $70.5 million) were included when Raimondo created the state’s health and human services budget for the 2016 fiscal year.